The Fashion Awards: History

 Originally named the British Fashion Awards, the first Fashion Awards ceremony took place on 17 October 1989 and was attended by Princess Diana, who wore a Catherine Walker gown (Elvis dress) especially for the occasion.

 In 2010 four-time winner of British Designer of the Year award, Alexander McQueen received the award for Outstanding Achievement in Fashion Design in recognition of his illustrious career.

 In 2007 the Fashion Creator Award is renamed Isabella Blow Award for Fashion Creator in honour of Isabella Blow, who died on 7 May 2007.
 Blow was renowned for her unerring support of British designers and for her contribution to the international fashion industry as a whole.

 Award categories

 Designer of the Year

 Recognises an international designer whose innovative collections have made a notable impact on the industry.

 Business Leader

-This award will never recognise the work of a CEO or President of a fashion business who has overseen both creative and commercial success in the past year.
+This award will not acknowledge any CEO or president of a fashion company who has guided both its creative direction and commercial performance over the past year.